samsquire/ideas2/README.md

 # 67. Stem cell servers and communication libraries for monolith to microservice

 Monoliths can be stem cell servers - they can startup and choose what kind of servers to be.
 When software needs to communicate with a service boundary, it should go through a library.
 The library is configured to transform requests into either method calls, REST calls or MQ messages based on configuration to talk to other deployed instances of the service.

+Communication libraries can be configured with retry logic and circuit breakers.

 # 68. Web based system GUIs